warmcat/lws-esp32-factory/README.md

 upload file button or the autonomous update facility in the Factory App.
 The bootloader requires it to not only be flashed, but marked as bootable.

-Subseuently you can just reflash the OTA partition with flash_ota or use the upload or autonomous update stuff.
+Subsequently you can just reflash the OTA partition with `make flash_ota` or use the upload or autonomous update stuff in the -factory app.